 This tour includes getting close to some of the pingos and climbing up to the top of them to get a good view and look for wildlife.

-Fishing tours by boat are also available for $95 per hour
+Fishing tours by boat are also available for $95 per person per hour

 Summer and Winter